farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 >
 > **The Rebel Forces** want to **get rid of the usurper that sits on the throne by:**
 >
-> - _Finding dirt on the government to expose corruption._
+> - _Finding dirt on the noble houses to expose corruption._
 > - _Convincing the real king to take back what is theirs._
-> - _Finding money to hire mercenaries to fight an eventual war._
+> - _Finding money to hire mercenaries to fight the war that is to come._
 >
-> Designing world forces is an efficient and simple way to fill the world with interesting factions that the players will be able to interact with.
+> Designing world forces is an efficient and simple way to fill the world with interesting factions that the players will be able to interact with if they so desire.

 # Extras | Extras